MuhammadFathyEssa/feto-web/README.md

 - All `/api/proxy/*` routes set `export const dynamic = "force-dynamic"` so they are always evaluated per-request (not statically cached).
 - The backend API key is server-only; it is never exposed to the browser.
+- CSP: per-request nonce + `strict-dynamic` set in `middleware.ts`; `unsafe-inline` removed from `script-src`. `app/layout.tsx` sets `export const dynamic = "force-dynamic"` and reads the nonce via `headers()` so it reaches server-rendered script tags (a statically prerendered landing page cannot carry a per-request nonce — this is why all routes render dynamically).
+  Verified live: zero CSP violations, page renders styled.
+- E2E: Playwright specs in `e2e/` (`csp-regression`, `login`, `chat-workflow`) run against the preview URL via `.github/workflows/e2e.yml`, gated on the `BASE_URL` repo variable.
+The csp-regression spec guards against the blank-render class by asserting visible content and zero CSP violations.

 ## Deploy (Vercel)

 Set the env vars above in the Vercel project, connect the repo, and deploy.
-The landing page is static; authenticated and proxy routes are server-rendered on demand.
+All routes are server-rendered on demand (required for the per-request CSP nonce); static optimization is traded for nonce enforcement.